Build Video Applications with Ruby

-The Shotstack Ruby video editing library is available as a gem and can be installed directly from Ruby Gems or downloaded from GitHub.
+The Shotstack Ruby video editing SDK is available as a gem via RubyGems or can be downloaded directly from GitHub.

 gem install shotstack

-require "shotstack"
+require 'shotstack'

 Shotstack.configure do |config|

-config.host = "api.shotstack.io"
+config.host = 'https://api.shotstack.io/stage'

 end